experee-dev/api-documentation/README.md

 Other Response Fields
 --
-A response to a successful request to a 'list entities' (eg Products) style endpoint will also include a `_meta` field which contains meta data about the type of entity being queried.
+A response to a successful request to a 'list entities' (eg `/products`) style endpoint will also include a `_meta` field which contains meta data about the type of entity being queried.

 `_meta`
  - `totalCount` - the total number of this type of entity (with any optional filters applied) in the experee system.